inducer/pyopencl/doc/misc.rst

 have very specific needs or would like to modify PyOpenCL yourself.
 You can find generic installation instructions for ``nanobind``-based packages `here <https://nanobind.readthedocs.io/en/latest/packaging.html#step-4-install-the-package-locally>`__.

-For PyOpenCL, the process is as follows:
+For PyOpenCL, the basic process is as follows:

 .. code-block:: bash